Pixel 9 Pro vs Galaxy S25: The fight for the Android crown

 This would've been a much easier question to answer had Google not changed the lineup.
 With the Pixel 9 Pro getting smaller and closer in size to the vanilla S25, things suddenly got more complicated.
 On the one hand, you have Google's software experience, which is the fastest way to get every single Android update for seven long years.
 Couple that with Gemini and Google's resources and you have a very potent flagship Pixel phone.
 Probably the best one in years.

-On the other hand, Samsung's AI game has been top notch lately with Galaxy AI, and the upcoming S25 will also feature the latest hot topic in smartphone silicon, the Snapdragon 9 Elite, possibly with the moniker "for Galaxy," which means it will be even faster.
+On the other hand, Samsung's AI game has been top notch lately with Galaxy AI, and the recently announced S25 also feature the latest hot topic in smartphone silicon, the Snapdragon 8 Elite, made even faster with the moniker "for Galaxy."

 Who will take the Android crown, then?
 It's too early to tell, but it will be a fierce fight.
-We will update this comparison with benchmarks and tests and give you the final verdict once we lay our hands on these phones.
+We will update this comparison with benchmarks and tests and give you the final verdict once we finish our lab tests.

 Things that are NOT allowed: